hsuan744172/simple-API/README.md

-It is Bus Inquiry's API I put it on Render.
+It is Bus Inquiry's API and I put it on Render.